 A look at Halley’s Comet and others at EnchantedLearning.com.

-Interactive from JPL at NASA that helps students learn how comets work.
+Interactive from the National Earth Science Teachers Association that helps students learn how comets work.

 Make a Comet